 - Cream together sugar, shortening and butter in a medium size mixing bowl.
 Add in evaporated milk, vanilla, and salt.
 Beat until fluffy, about 10-15 minutes.

-- Spread filling over cooled cake.
+- Spread cream filling over cooled cake.
 Refrigerate until filling sets.

 Chocolate Fudge Frosting

-- With electric mixer, blend in 2 ½ cups powdered sugar.
+- With electric mixer, blend in 2 ½ cups powdered sugar to chocolate mixture, adding about ½ cup at a time.
 Beat until frosting holds shape.
 Immediately frost over cream layer.
 Refrigerate until ready to serve.

 Hi, Do you think I could use all butter in the filling?